The father-daughter duo at the centre of Prayagraj demolition

 Javed, who runs a business of pipes and water fittings in Prayagraj, is married to Parveen Fatima, a homemaker, and has five children – two sons and three daughters, including Afreen.

 Afreen has been active in student politics for several years, focusing on issues of Muslim students and women.
-She did her BA Honours in Linguistics from Aligarh Muslim University, where she was president of the Women’s College Students’ Union in 2018-2019.
-She later enrolled for her Master’s in Linguistics from Delhi’s Jawaharlal Nehru University (JNU), where, in 2019, she was elected as a councillor in the students’ union.
+She did her BA Honours in Linguistics from Aligarh Muslim University, where she was president of the Women’s College Students’ Union from 2018-to 2019.
+She later enrolled for her Master’s in Linguistics at Delhi’s Jawaharlal Nehru University (JNU), where, in 2019, she was elected as a councillor in the students’ union.
 She had contested for the position as part of an alliance between the Fraternity Movement and the Birsa Ambedkar Phule Students’ Association.
 She graduated from JNU in 2021.

 “This year, when the hijab protests erupted in Karnataka, she went there with a delegation of the Fraternity Movement to interact with the protesters in Udupi and Mangalore,” said Waseem R S, JNU student and national secretariat member of the Fraternity Movement.